-Experiments were performed on three state-of-the art platforms, including LBNL Cori Supercomputer [25], Samsung SAIT Supercomputer (SuperCom) [26], and Google Cloud Platform (GCP) [27].
-First, in terms of non-containerized scenario, we applied PROV-IO+ to three scientific workflows (i.e., DASSA [5], Top Reco [28], and an I/O-intensive application based on H5bench [29]) on the Cori supercomputer.
-Second, in terms of containerized scenario, we applied PROV-IO+ to analyze one deep learning workflow (i.e., Megatron-LM [30]) on SuperCom.
-As will be discussed in §3, these use cases cover diverse characteristics (e.g., various languages, file formats, I/O interfaces, metadata) and provenance needs (e.g., file/dataset/attribute lineage, metadata versioning, I/O statistics).
+Experiments were performed on up to 64 compute nodes with Intel Xeon "Haswell" processors and with up to 4096 cores.
+The storage backend is a Lustre file system with typical configurations.
+We applied PROV-IO to three scientific workflows including DASSA [5], Top Reco [24], and a I/O-intensive application based on H5bench [25], which covers diverse characteristics (e.g., various languages, file formats, I/O interfaces, metadata) and provenance needs (e.g., file/dataset/attribute lineage, metadata versioning, I/O statistics).
 We varied the critical parameters of the workflows to measure the run-time performance and storage requirements under a wide range of scenarios.
-Third, we examined container's impact on provenance tracking with Megatron-LM [30] on the Google Cloud Platform where we can schedule both containerized and non-containerized workflows and perform a fair comparision.
-In addition, we compared PROV-IO+ with ProvLake [20] using the Python-based Top Reco workflow as ProvLake only supports Python at the time of this writing.
-The PROV-IO+ prototype is open-source at https://github.com/hpc-io/prov-io.
+We compared PROV-IO with ProvLake [20] using the Python-based Top Reco workflow as ProvLake only supports Python at the time of this writing.
+The PROV-IO tool is open-source at https://github.com/hpc-io/prov-io.